ether-camp/studio-book/ethereumjson_structure.md

 # ethereum.json
+(updated fir new sol 0.4 and IDE)

 This file is at the root of your project folder to ensure Sandbox runs with pre funded accounts addresses.
 If you start a new project, make sure you have an ethereum.json file in place:

+**NEW update: Note** ```  "deploy": ["Contract"],```  in the ethereum.json file.
+This is where you list the contract(s) you want deployed.
+If nothing is listed, all contracts in the project contract folder will be deployed when you select 'run all contracts' in the IDE
 ```
 //your list of contracts
 {
   "contracts": "contracts",

-  //sandbox environment
+  "deploy": ["Contract"],

   "env": {
-    "block": { //block details of sandbox
+    "block": {
       "coinbase" : "0x2adc25665018aa1fe0e6bc666dac8fc2697ff9ba",
       "difficulty" : "0x0100",
       "gasLimit" : 3141592,
       "gasPrice": 60000000000
     },
-    // list of accounts that will be created when running sandbox
-    "accounts": {//your list of sample accounts
+    "accounts": {
       "0xdedb49385ad5b94a16f236a6890cf9e0b1e30392": {
         "balance": 1000000000000000000000000000000000000000000000000000000 ,
         "nonce": "0x1cf",